 When it comes to keeping a lawn neat and tidy, the string trimmer shines as a multi-purpose workhorse.
 Depending on the application, one could use it to mow down hard-to-access areas, trim up grass and weeds that a mower can’t quite reach, clear out thicker brush, and edge out lines for a cleaner-looking yard.
 So, what size string trimmer line should you use for trimming grass?

-The answer lies with how you intend to use your string trimmer.
+The answer lies in how you intend to use your string trimmer.
 Read on.

 The Role of the String Trimmer Head

-Generally speaking, a string trimmer uses a monofilament line to cut through grass, weeds…whatever.
+Generally speaking, string trimmers use a monofilament line to cut through grass, weeds…whatever.
 By spinning that line at a high speed, the cutting head generates enough centrifugal force to hold the line out at a stiff, horizontal angle.
-This lets it cut through most grasses quite easily.
+This lets it cut through most grass types quite easily.

 On many gas models, both the cutting heads and lines can be switched out.
 This lets them accommodate a variety of line gauges.
 Not so much with battery-powered models.